This story has been updated. It was originally published on January 12, 2019.

 You know what you want to watch—but where can you watch it?
-In the age of streaming, we often sit down to screen a favorite film… and then waste our precious relaxation time looking for it on Netflix, Hulu, and Amazon Prime before finally coughing up some money to buy it on iTunes.
-With so many competing streaming services and digital-download providers, it’s not always immediately obvious where you can find specific shows and movies.
+In the age of streaming, we often sit down to screen a favorite film… and then waste precious relaxation time looking for it on Netflix, Hulu, and Amazon Prime before finally coughing up some money to buy it on Apple TV.
+With so many competing streaming services and digital-download providers, it’s not always obvious where you can find specific shows and movies.

 Luckily, we have a few tips to help you track down that elusive content.
 Follow these steps to work out where you can access digital versions of the movies and television shows you want to watch.

 How to find where TV shows and movies are streaming online

 When you stream videos through your web browser, you can find them by visiting a different site altogether.
 Several online portals let you query multiple streaming services at once.
 Simply type in the name of the television show or movie you’re interested in watching, and you can instantly see where it’s available.

 - The comprehensive JustWatch searches through a variety of catalogs: streaming services like Netflix and Hulu; digital content sellers like Apple TV, Amazon, and Google Play; and even DVDs and Blu-rays.
 Enter your search term in the box at the top, hit enter, and click the matching result.
 You’ll see your options, how much they cost, the quality of the video (high definition or 4K), and a link directly to the film or show (if it’s available online).
 JustWatch also does a good job of showing related content, helping you figure out what you might want to watch next.
 If you were a fan of GoWatchIt, look no further: JustWatch acquired its competitor in 2019.